mlnrt/aws-monster-chaos-game/doc/PYPORTAL.md

 CircuitPython 7.x libraries.
 Store the file on you computer and unzip the file.
 Copy-paste the entire content of the `lib` folder to the `/lib` folder on the PyPortal, replacing all existing files.
 4. Copy the content of this repository's `/resources/adafruit` folder to the PyPortal's `CIRCUITPY` drive.
+5. In the AWS IoT console,
+  * in the left menu go in `Settings` menu and copy the name on your device data endpoint (e.g. `a12345bc67de8f-abc.iot.eu-west-1.amazonaws.com`)
+  * in the left menu in `Manage > All devices > Things`, copy the Adafruit thing name (e.g. `chaos-game-12a3b4-monster`)
+6. On the Adafruit device, edit the `secrets.py` and:
+  * add your WiFi SSID and password
+  * in the `broker` key, put your AWS IoT device data endpoint
+  * in the `client_id`, put the IoT Thing name created by the CDK stack for the Adafruit PyPortal
-5. Once you have deployed the CDK stack, go into the AWS console in the `Systems Manager` service and select the `Parameter Store`.
+7. Once you have deployed the CDK stack, go into the AWS console in the `Systems Manager` service and select the `Parameter Store`.
 You will find the content of both the Iot certificate and the Iot private key.
 Copy the content of these parameters as follow:
     * Copy the content of the `/iot/certs/chaos-game-xxxxxx-monster/certPem` into the empty `aws_cert.pem.crt` file